aws/aws-application-networking-k8s/docs/guides/environment.md

 **Default:** *"info"*

-When set as "debug", the AWS VPC Lattice Gateway API Controller will emit debug level logs.
+When set as "debug", the Amazon VPC Lattice Gateway API Controller will emit debug level logs.

 ---